 Employees, with their supervisors’ approval, may work away from the job site.
 Whether an employee may telework will generally depend on the characteristics of a task or project, the scheduling arrangement, and other variables.

-- FCSIC’s Employee Assistance Program (EAP) provides confidential professional assessment and referrals to help employees 24 hours a day, 365 days a year.
-The program also provides resources and referrals for services such as daycare providers, elder care, and legal and financial advisors.
+- FCSIC’s Employee Assistance Program (EAP) provides confidential professional assessment and referrals to help employees and their families 24 hours a day, 365 days a year.
+Employees and their families have instant access to a variety of interactive tools, workshops, and resources that can help make life a little easier.
+Additional services include information and referral for daycare providers, elder care providers, and legal and financial advisors.
+FCSIC employees and their families are eligible for to up to five counseling sessions per individual per issue per calendar year.

-- FCSIC full-time permanent employees whose adjusted gross family income is $60,000 or less per year and who meet certain eligibility requirements may receive the child care subsidy.
+- FCSIC full-time permanent employees whose salary (including locality) is $185,000 or less per year and who meet certain eligibility requirements may receive the child care subsidy.